Elote Bowl

 Instructions

-• In a small bowl, combine the sour cream, lime juice, lime zest, ¼ tsp cayenne pepper and 1 tbsp fresh chopped cilantro to create the elote sauce.
+• In a small bowl, combine the sour cream, lime juice, lime zest, ¼ teaspoon cayenne pepper and 1 tablespoon fresh chopped cilantro to create the elote sauce.

 • Add the avocado oil to a large skillet over high heat.